Villa di Castello: The later years

 A number of neo-classical murals were painted in the villa during the time of Napoleon Bonaparte, but after that the villa and garden went into a long period of neglect and decay.
 It was donated to the Italian state in 1919, and served variously as a dormitory for gardeners, school, and hospital.
 The house became the property of the Accademia della Crusca, which owns it today.
 The garden became a national museum in 1984.

-The villa gave its name to the Castello Plan, an early city map of Lower Manhattan (New York City) from 1660, which was found in the villa in 1900 and printed in 1916.
+The villa gave its name to the Castello Plan, an early city map of Lower Manhattan (New Amsterdam the later New York City) from 1660, which was found in the villa in 1900 and printed in 1916.

 The features of the garden

 The fountain of Hercules and Antaeus

 The fountain of Hercules and Antaeus, designed by Niccolò Tribolo, was the most prominent and famous landmark of the garden.
 It illustrates the legend of Antaeus, a giant who challenged travelers along a road to fight, and killed them.
 He was finally challenged by Hercules, who realized that the power of Antaeus came from his contact with the earth.
 Hercules lifted Antaeus from the ground and crushed him to death.
 The statue symbolized the victory of Cosimo de' Medici over the enemies of Florence, particularly the rebels who tried to depose him in the early months after he became Duke.